North Ridgeville, Ohio: Public schools

-North Ridgeville High School was named Ohio Lottery School of the Year for 2009–2010, and 2012–2013.

 In November 2013, the citizens of North Ridgeville passed a bond issue for the replacement of the North Ridgeville Middle School, Elizabeth Wilcox Elementary, and the Rangers Stadium.
 The new Rangers Stadium was completed by mid-2016, the inaugural football game took place on September 2, 2016.
 The North Ridgeville Academic Center, for grades 3–8, and the new stadium has been constructed on the property adjacent to the current North Ridgeville High School, on Bainbridge Road.
-The old schools, and stadium are scheduled for demolition.
-The district has rearranged preexisting schools, taking the Early Childhood Learning Center out of commission, while replacing the roof on Liberty School.